 - Lightly salt the boiling water, fold in the pasta and cook until al dente, according to package directions, about 8 minutes.
 Remove ¼ cup (60 ml) of pasta cooking water from the pot and set aside.

-- Heat 2 tbsp of extra-virgin olive in large pan over medium-low heat, add the shallot and cook until it begins to turn golden, adding a bit of warm water if necessary.
+- Heat 2 tablespoon of extra-virgin olive in large pan over medium-low heat, add the shallot and cook until it begins to turn golden, adding a bit of warm water if necessary.

 - Fold the mushrooms into the pan and sautée for 5 minutes over a medium-high heat, or until cooked through, then season with sea salt and black pepper to taste.